Muhammad-Usman-09/Data-Analysis-Projects/README.md

 ### 2. Medical Data Visualizer

 **Overview**
-The **Medical Data Visualizer** project focuses on visualizing and analyzing medical examination data.
-This project explores the relationships between various health metrics, such as BMI, cholesterol levels, and glucose levels, providing insights into health trends and patterns.
+The Medical Data Visualizer project analyzes and visualizes a cardiovascular health dataset.
+It highlights relationships between BMI, blood pressure, cholesterol, glucose, lifestyle factors and the risk of cardiovascular disease.

 **Dataset**
 The dataset includes medical examination results with the following columns: